WildTeamTwo/baltimore/README.md

 BMore Analytical downloads public data, cross references with better data sets, and runs more insightful analytics than the [Baltimore Open Data API](https://data.baltimorecity.gov/) is able to provide.

 # Why
 Let's be clear we do this for the people of Baltimore.
 We want to look at Baltimore through every lens possible.
 We want to report everything from courtroom trends to social trends.
-We are interested in anything that impacts quality of life and impacts a mass of people.
+We are interested in anything that impacts quality of life for baltimoreans.
 Whatever the data set, whatever the trend we want to measure it's impact.

 These tools enable us to provide smart insights to residents.
 In addition, it allows us to detect political trends, predict outcomes (to a reasonable degree), detect locations of bias, find opportunities of self and community-improvement, and find pockets of corruption.